PL

 History

-Thinking about the history of Kombud Group, we are inspired by generations of Polish engineers who created Polish technical thought in the fields of infrastructure, railways, telecommunications, and railway traffic control.
-Many of us learned in school about Ernest Malinowski, who emigrated to Peru in the 19th century and was the chief builder of the Transandean railway.
-The highest point of this route, at an altitude of 4817.8 m above sea level, was the highest railway point in the world until 2005.
+When thinking about the history of Kombud Group, we are inspired by generations of Polish engineers who created Polish technical thought in the fields of infrastructure, railways, telecommunications, and railway traffic control.
+Many of us learned in school about Ernest Malinowski, who emigrated to Peru in the 19th century and was the chief builder of the Trans-Andean railway.
+The culminating point of this route, at an altitude of 4817.8 m above sea level, was the highest railway point in the world until 2005.
 At Kombud, we also remember a few other outstanding engineers:

 1828